noisecape/Cancer_Detector/README.md

 The first two files contain the actual images to be used to train and test the classifiers and can be downloaded by the above link.
 The third one is available in this repository and contains the ground truth values for each image as well as the features associated with them.

-## Things to do before execute the code inside the Jipyter Notebook
+## Things to do before execute the code inside the Jupyter Notebook

 1. Download the two folders' image from the link above.
 2. Merge those images in one single folder called 'Images'
 3. Ideally, you want the 'HAM10000_metadata.csv' file to be in the same directory as the 'Images' folder.
-4. Open Jupiter Notebook and run the code.
+4. Open Jupyter Notebook and run the code.
 Dependancy python libraries you may want to install: Numpy, Keras, Scikit-learn, Pandas.